Birbhum district: Economy

 Sainthia is known as business capital of Birbhum and an economically important city.
 Sainthia is the major centre for export and import of cottage industries.
 Sainthia is known as the business capital of Birbhum and an economically important city.
 Sainthia is a major center for the export and import of cottage industries.
 As the business epicenter of Birbhum, Sainthia was home to a prominent coconut oil manufacturer established by the Chandra family.
 'Lion (সিংহ) Marka' (Lion Brand) coconut oil, which was manufactured and processed in a factory located in main Sainthia.
-This iconic brand not only gained statewide and national recognition but also became a symbol of the Sainthia’s industrial prowess, significantly contributing to its economic growth.
-The factory's operations, which spanned from 1950s to nearly 45 years, were a cornerstone of Sainthia's prominence until they ceased in 1992.
-Today plenty of large, semi-large scale businesses run in this city, credit to its well connected logistics and rail network.
-Moreover the economy stands tall credit to sales of agricultural based products.
+This iconic brand not only gained statewide and national recognition but also became a symbol of the Sainthia's industrial prowess, significantly contributing to its economic growth.
+The factory's operations, which spanned from the 1950s to nearly 45 years, were a cornerstone of Sainthia's prominence until they ceased in 1992.
+Today, plenty of large, semi-large scale businesses run in this city, credit to its well connected logistics and rail network.
+Moreover, the economy stands tall credit to sales of agricultural based products.

 In 2006 the Ministry of Panchayati Raj named Birbhum one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in West Bengal currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).